microsoft/CCF/doc/operations/code_upgrade.rst

 Code Upgrade
 ============

+.. note:: Refer to :doc:`/operations/code_upgrade_1x` for specific guidelines on how to upgrade a 1.x CCF service to 2.0.

 This page describes how operators/members can upgrade a live CCF service to a new version with minimal downtime.

 Reasons for running the code upgrade procedure include: